-Any future development within High Point Crossing will meet the adopted LOS standards.
+Any future development on the High Point Crossing site will meet the adopted LOS standards.
 Section 3 of this report examines development impacts to solid waste facilities.

 GOAL 3: Stormwater

 Develop and maintain a stormwater management system that minimizes flooding, protects, preserves and enhances desirable water quality conditions, and, where possible, preserves and utilizes existing natural features.